Maslow Software

 5. Resets the main screen (work area view).

-6. Select the USB port to which the machine is connected.
+6. Select the USB port the machine is connected.

 7. Updates port list.